Skip to main content

 Gemma Walmsley: University of Liverpool, United Kingdom

-BMC Veterinary Research is calling for submissions to our Collection on Animal welfare and ethics.
+BMC Veterinary Research welcomed submissions to our Collection on Animal welfare, ethics, and one health.

 Meet the Guest Editors